-Validators receive staking reward based on their performance.
+Validators receive staking rewards based on their performance.
 That's why it's important to be aware of your validator's health, and check up on it so you don't miss out.
 Validators are rewarded if at the end of their staking period they are judged by peers (other network validators) to have been online and correct for more than 60% of the validation time.

-To check you can use explores like Avascan and VScout, as well as monitoring services like AllNodes.
+To check you can use explorers like Avascan and VScout, as well as monitoring services like AllNodes.
 But, those services can go offline, have incomplete data or have a lag in updating so it's good to be able to check for yourself.

 Internal health refers to correct node operation.
 There is a health API call that can be used to check on it.
 You can issue API calls through the command line, or using the Postman Avalanche collection, which is much easier to use once set up.
 After executing the call, examine the results.